 Typically, these services use automated bots - fake accounts created on a massive scale on various social networks - which are used to follow specific accounts to boost the number of followers.

-Fortunately, there are still relatively easy ways to spot purchased likes and comments in a manual audit, more on this below.
+Fortunately, there are still relatively easy ways to detect purchased likes and comments through a manual audit, more on this below.

 On YouTube, views are the key metric.
 And it's easy to buy those too.
 A simple Google search will reveal dozens of options for doing this.